-Set the option for Microsoft Defender for SQL servers on machines plan to on.
+Set the option for SQL servers on machines plan to On.

 The plan will be enabled on all SQL servers connected to the selected workspace.
 The protection will be fully active after the first restart of the SQL Server instance.